alphagov/govuk-puppet/development-vm/README.md

 the following from `development/replication`.

     dev$ ./replicate-data-local.sh -F ../ssh_config -u $USERNAME

+NOTE: If you get the error: 'percent_expand: unknown key %r' when running the replication script, then you will need to update the ssh_config file.
+Replace %r with your username on the line beginning ProxyCommand.
+This is a known issue with the version of ssh on lucid.

 If you do not have preview access, get hold of a mongo and a mysql database dump files and place them in a specific directory structure shown below.